Tidewater Region: Indigenous populations

-The Virginia Algonquians (also known as the "Southeastern Algonkian") were part of the Powhatan Confederacy which originated around the James River and encompassed the Pamunkey and Mattaponi Rivers to the north.
-Eventually, the confederacy included more than 30 Algonquian tribes east of the fall line including the Pumunkey, Nansemond, and Chickahomony, the three largest tribes in Virginia, as well as the Accomac and Accohanoc on the southern tip of the Eastern Shore.
+Many Algonquians were part of the Powhatan Confederacy which originated around the James River and encompassed the Pamunkey and Mattaponi Rivers to the north.
+Eventually, the confederacy included more than 30 Algonquian nations east of the fall line including the Pamunkey, Nansemond, and eventually the Chickahominy, the three largest nations in Virginia, as well as the Accomac and Accohanoc on the southern tip of the Eastern Shore.

-The original confederacy is estimated to have had around 1,750-1,850 members before expanding to have 8,000-9,000.
+The original Confederacy is estimated to have had around 1,750-1,850 members before expanding to have 8,000-9,000.
 The Eastern Shore had 400 members; the rest lived on the mainland with a slight majority living in the Northern Neck and South of the James River.
-The more loyal and powerful tribes of the confederacy, like the Pumunkey, lived between the James and Rappahannock Rivers.
-There are accounts of chiefs of tribes further away, like the Potomac and Accomac, who defied the authority of Powhatan.
+The more central nations of the confederacy, like the Pamunkey, lived between the James and Rappahannock Rivers.
+There are accounts of nations further away, like the Potomac and Accomac, who refused to obey the Mamatowick of the whole Confederacy.

-Powhatan, originally named Wahunsonacock, was the chief of the Powhatan Confederacy.
+Powhatan, named Wahunsonacock in his language, was the Mamatowick of the Powhatan Confederacy at the time of European contact.
 He was also the father of Pocahontas.
-He grew his dominion by conquering many of the tribes that joined, including the Chesapeake, Kecoughtan, and Piankatank tribes according to natives that interacted with the Jamestown colonists.
-Powhatan's relative, Opechancanough (it's unknown if he is a brother, half-brother, or cousin), was the tribal chief of the Pumunkey before succeeding Powhatan as the chief of the confederacy after his death.
+He grew his confederacy by invading many nations to force them to join, including the Chesapeake, Kecoughtan, and Piankatank, according to locals who interacted with the colonists.
+Powhatan's relative, Opechancanough (it's unknown if he is a brother, half-brother, or cousin), was the Weroance of the Pamunkey before succeeding his father as the leader after his death.